-RARα CALUX (agonistic/antagonistic) (Catalogue Nr.
-017)
+RARα CALUX (agonistic/antagonistic) (Catalogue No. 015)

-The RARα Responsive (RARα) CALUX[®] comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to RARα Responsive Elements (RARα REs) as a reporter gene for the presence of RARα -like compounds.
-Following binding of RARα -like compounds to the cytosolic RARα receptor, the ligand-receptor complex binds the RARα RE.
-Cells that are exposed to RARα -like compounds not only express proteins that are under normal circumstances associated to RARα RE, but also luciferase.
+The RAR α Responsive (RAR α) CALUX® comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to RAR α Responsive Elements (RAR α REs) as a reporter gene for the presence of RAR α -like compounds.
+Following binding of RAR α -like compounds to the cytosolic RAR α receptor, the ligand-receptor complex binds the RAR α RE.
+Cells that are exposed to RAR α -like compounds not only express proteins that are under normal circumstances associated to RAR α RE, but also luciferase.
 By addition of the appropriate substrate for luciferase, light is emitted.
 The amount of light produced is proportional to the amount of ligand-specific receptor binding, which is benchmarked against the relevant reference compounds all trans retinoic acids.
-RARα CALUX bioassays report total all trans retinoic acids equivalents for envirronmental matrices.
+RAR α CALUX bioassays report total all trans retinoic acids equivalents for environmental matrices.

-- Endpoint (unit): pg all trans retinoic acids equivalents/g sample processed - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): new - Positive control used: all trans retinoic acids - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line U2OS - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
-For 1 liter of water is processed resulting in a LOQ of ca. 10 pg all trans retinoic acids equivalents per liter of water respectively - Current use on MS level (regular monitoring as well as other purposes): Several Dutch R&D projects - Assessment criteria: typical performance criteria's from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used - Specificity: Binding to the RARα receptor - Sensitivity (LOD/Q): RARα CALUX: of ca. 10 pg all trans retinoic acids equivalents per liter of water respectively
+- Endpoint (unit): pg all trans retinoic acids equivalents/g sample processed. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): new. - Positive control used: all trans retinoic acids. - Matrices (sediment, water, tissue etc.) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line U2OS. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
+For 1 liter of water is processed resulting in a LOQ of ca. 10 pg all trans retinoic acids equivalents per liter of water, respectively. - Current use on MS level (regular monitoring as well as other purposes): Several Dutch R&D projects - Assessment criteria: typical performance criteria from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used. - Specificity: Binding to the RARα receptor. - Sensitivity (LOD/Q): RARα CALUX: of ca. 10 pg all trans retinoic acids equivalents per liter of water respectively.

-- Variability (e.g. CV for single substance tests) if known: <20% - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis15).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial accredited performers available - International relevance: applied in several projects - Publications: please see for more info at www.bds.nl under literature
+- Variability (e.g., CV for single substance tests) if known: <20%. - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - International relevance: applied in several projects. - Publications: please see for more info at www.bds.nl under literature.